alvaro-francisco-gil/plant-reactivity-analysis/README.md

 Plant-Reactivity-Analysis
 ==============================

-The code explores the hypothesis that plants can detect and respond to human movements, especially eurythmy gestures, using plant-based electrical signals.
+The code explores the hypothesis that plants can detect and respond to human movements, especially eurythmy gestures, using their electrical activity.
 We develop various machine learning models to interpret these signals, treating plants as biosensors for human motion.

 Project Organization
 ------------